nrkfeller/learn_go/README.md

 2. Comment : "Functionname" before function declaration -- same for package variables
 3. Capitalized functions/variables from packages!
 4. Fully qualified name needed for 3rd party libs
+5. If you want to export types or their attricutes, capitalize what is to be exported
+6. func init(){}. runs before anything on that file or program

 ### Variables